stoplightio/spectral/CONTRIBUTING.md

 ## Support

 For support questions, please use the [Stoplight Community forum](https://community.stoplight.io/c/open-source).
-If you are unsure if you are experiencing a bug, the [Community forum](https://community.stoplight.io/c/open-source) is a great place to start.
+If you are unsure if you are experiencing a bug, the [forum](https://community.stoplight.io/c/open-source) is a great place to start.

-If you have confirmed a bug, please create an issue.
+If you have found a bug, please create an issue.

 We try to respond to all pull requests and issues within 7 days.